ray-project/ray/doc/source/serve/tutorials/gradio-integration.md

 $ pip install transformers
 ```

-## Basic Example: Deploy your Gradio app with Ray Serve
+## Quickstart: Deploy your Gradio app with Ray Serve

 This example will show you an easy, straightforward way to deploy your app onto Ray Serve.
 Start by creating a new Python file named `demo.py` and import `GradioServer` from Ray Serve for deploying your Gradio app, `gradio`, and `transformers.pipeline` for loading text summarization models.
 ```{literalinclude} ../../../../python/ray/serve/examples/doc/gradio-integration.py